 55 When it was almost time for the Jewish Passover, many went up from the country to Jerusalem for their ceremonial cleansing before the Passover.
 56 They kept looking for Jesus, and as they stood in the temple courts they asked one another, “What do you think?
 Isn’t he coming to the festival at all?”
 57 But the chief priests and the Pharisees had given orders that anyone who found out where Jesus was should report it so that they might arrest him.John11:45-57

 The leaders were more concerned about the status of the Jewish Temple.
 A prosperous temple ensured their prominence in society.
 They were more concerned about that than the approach of death.

 So the tension rose.
 Jesus declared that he was ‘life’ and ‘resurrection’ and would defeat death itself.
-The leaders responded by plotting to put him to death.
+The leaders responded by plotting his death.
 Many of the people believed him, but many others did not know what to believe.

-If you were a witness to the raising of Lazarus what would you choose to do?
-Would you be like the Pharisees, focused on some conflict that will soon be forgotten in history, and lose the offer of life from death?
-Or would you ‘believe’ in him and put your hope in his offer of resurrection, even if you did not understand it all?
+If you witnessed the raising of Lazarus what would you choose?
+Would you choose like the Pharisees, focus on some conflict that history will soon forget, and lose the offer of life from death?
+Or would you ‘believe’ in him, trusting his offer of resurrection, even if you did not understand it all?
 The different responses that the Gospel records back then are the same responses to his offer that we make today.
-It is the same basic controversy for us today as it was back then.
+It is the same basic controversy for us as it was back then.

-Those controversies were growing as the Passover festival approached – the very same festival that the Moses had begun 1500 years earlier as a Sign of death passing over.
-The Gospel continues by showing how Jesus would accomplish his kar sevak mission against death by the way he entered the Holy City of the Dead, a city like Varanasi, on a day now known as Palm Sunday.
+Those controversies were growing as Passover approached – the festival beginning 1500 years earlier as a Sign of Death Passing over.
+The Gospel shows how Jesus set out to accomplish his kar sevak mission against death by the way he entered the Holy City of the Dead, a city like Varanasi, on a day now known as Palm Sunday.